 1. CERRO SAN CRISTÓBAL

-San Cristóbal hill is definitely one of the most popular tourist attractions in Santiago.
+San Cristóbal Hill is one of the most popular tourist attractions in Santiago.
 It’s just a short ride up the funicular to get to the top, where you can see the famous statue of Mary and a great view of the city.
-However, be forewarned that there is typically a long line to ride up on the weekends and on holidays.
+However, be forewarned that there is typically a long line to ride up on the weekends and holidays.
 Nonetheless, if you have more time, I recommend hiking your way up.
 Depending on the route that you take, you can pick an easier or harder hike, with the shorter route taking less than an hour to reach the cumbre.
 The teleférico is also now functioning, but since this is a newer attraction, the lines involve quite a wait.